 Who doesn’t love a nice drink when winding down after a long day?
 We have the demands of the workforce, family and friends alike weighing down on us all the time.
 While none of us would change a thing about our lives, or the people in them, the stress of it all sometimes make us want to pour drink number two.
 Need a little extra weight off your shoulders without all the excess alcohol?
 Try a CBD cocktail!

 How about a pick-me-up?
 We all love a nice cup of coffee to perk us up, yet the comedown can be worse than the initial crash!
 How about a daytime boost that’s:

 Yup.
 CBD cocktails for the win again!

 CBD cocktails are just as they sound.
 You can get a buzz with CBD that’s not THC.
 It’s a clear mind and a fresh take on things.
 With the growing cannabusiness community, CBD cocktails are popping up all the over the nation in pubs, restaurants and speakeasies.
 It’s a trendy new way to not only change up your happy hour game but how you consume CBD as well.
-Let’s take a look at the growing trend of CBD cocktails and our 7 favorite DIY recipes!
+Let’s take a look at the growing trend of CBD cocktails and how you can make our seven favorite CBD cocktail recipes!

 Why Mix CBD with Alcohol?

 The reason why CBD oil is legal in so many states is that it has no psychoactive properties.
 CBD comes from hemp.
 Unlike its sister, marijuana, hemp produces very small amounts of THC.
 Therefore, there’s no high when you use CBD products.